-Spaghetti squash is a vibrant winter vegetable enjoyed for its nutty flavor and impressive nutrient profile.
+Spaghetti squash is a vibrant winter vegetable with a mild nutty flavor and an impressive nutrient profile.

-Closely related to pumpkin, squash, and zucchini, spaghetti squash comes in many different sizes, shapes, and colors, ranging from off-white to dark orange.
+Closely related to pumpkin, zucchini, and other types of squash, spaghetti squash comes in many sizes, shapes, and colors, ranging from off-white to dark orange.

-It’s not only low in calories and loaded with nutrients but also associated with a number of health benefits.
+In addition to being low in calories and loaded with nutrients, it’s associated with a number of health benefits.

 This article reviews the nutrition, benefits, and potential downsides of spaghetti squash and offers tips on how to add it to your diet.

-Spaghetti squash is a nutrient-dense food, meaning it’s low in calories but high in several key vitamins and minerals.
+Spaghetti squash is a nutrient-dense food, meaning it’s low in calories but a decent source of several key vitamins and minerals.

-In particular, spaghetti squash is a good source of fiber, vitamin C, manganese, and vitamin B6.
+In particular, spaghetti squash is a good source of pantothenic acid.
+It’s also a decent source of fiber, vitamin C, manganese, vitamin B6, and niacin.

 One cup (155 grams) of cooked spaghetti squash provides the following nutrients (